AdamGustiAndito/Customer-Segmentation-using-K-Means-vs-Hierarchical-Clustering/README.md

 # 📊 Customer Segmentation using K-Means vs Hierarchical Clustering
-Data analysis project comparing K-Means and Hierarchical Clustering to identify customer segments and reduce churn in the fitness industry.

 ## 📌 Overview
 This repository contains the implementation and research work from my scientific paper: